acmailer/acmailer/README.md

 ]);
 ```

-Adapters configuration can't be provided here, and sholuld be defined at configuration level.
+Adapters configuration can't be provided here, and should be defined at configuration level.
 Any other information not provided here will be read from configuration.

 The plugin accepts a maximum of 7 arguments, which are the body, the subject, the 'to', the 'from', the 'cc', the 'bcc' and the attachments.
 They can be provided as an associative array too.